 The most romantic name in French club football represents the industrial and transport hub of Saint-Étienne.
-Forever linked with the great side of the 1970s, AS St-Étienne, and the epic 1998 World Cup clash between England and Argentina, this revamped art destination will once again stage a major tournament in 2016.
+Forever linked with the great side of the 1970s, AS St-Étienne, and the epic 1998 World Cup clash between England and Argentina, this revamped art destination staged another major tournament in 2016.

-As the Stade Geoffroy-Guichard prepares to host the European Championships, its home club has climbed its way back onto the European stage after decades of decline and scandal.
 In 2016-17.
-AS St-Étienne compete for the fifth consecutive season in the Europa League, reviving memories of classic nights and classic matches against Bayern Munich, Liverpool and Manchester United back in the 1970s.
+AS St-Étienne competed for the fifth consecutive season in the Europa League, reviving memories of classic nights and classic matches against Bayern Munich, Liverpool and Manchester United back in the 1970s.
 The Red Devils would return to the Geoffrey-Guichard the following February, on their way to winning the Europa League.

 Geoffroy Guichard was the local entrepreneur behind the Casino supermarket chain, set up in Saint-Étienne.
 Own-brand goods, loyalty cards, trading stamps, sell-by dates, they all started here.
 The company started up the sports club in 1912, the football section adopting its green colour scheme and, originally, its name, after World War I.